gerrysaporito/Fanimage/README.md

 ## Description 📝

-This repository contains the client and api for the Fanimage site, built with Typescript & PostgreSQL, Express, React, and Node(the PERN stack).
+This repository contains the client and api for the Fanimage site, built with Typescript & PostgreSQL, Express, React, and Node (PERN stack).

 ### INSPIRATION ✨

-This app was originally created for the shopify image repository api backend challenge but revisited and further built on due to excess espresso and a slow day.
+This app was originally created for the shopify image repository api backend challenge but revisited and further built on due to excess espresso in my system and a slow day.
 I love shibas (mine is named Primo) and **anime** so I made a site where **fans** can post their favourite images about either (hence the name "Fanimage")!

 ### Learning Experience 📚